IamUSER/Flipper-Fusion/ReadMe.md

 <br><br>
 Requires builtin updater app!
 Upgrade to a custom firmware using the webupdater prior to installing Fusion!
 Once you have a custom firmware such as Unleashed installed you can use the built in updater to load Fusion.
 <br><br>
-If you wish to speed up the install, remove/rename the resources.tar file from the firmware folder pre-flash and then unpack it to the SD card afterward.
+[NUCLEAR OPTION] If you wish to speed up the install, remove/rename the resources.tar file from the firmware folder pre-flash and then unpack it to the SD card afterward.
 <br><br>

 ```bash